fwolfst/fwolfst.github.io/_posts/2015-05-01-dokku-on-ubuntu-vm-part-II.markdown

 ## Next steps

 After validating that your dokku serves you, visit ruby-sample.yourdomain.tld and relax.
-Afterwards, you probably want to install some dokku-plugins and ride a real rails app.
+Afterwards, you probably want to install some dokku-plugins and ride a real rails app, setup ssl, backups and stuff.
 Lets see when I can get this covered in a blog post.